kevinolega/callcentertrainingtips/_posts/2015-01-05-conquer-shyness.md

 - **People who have money deserve it because had generated value for others.**

 Would you like to know how to create value for others?

-- **Write down a list of your strengths.
-If you identify your strengths, you will know what you are good at.** Strengths may include your skills and/or attitudes and/or habits that you benefit from.
+## Write down a list of your strengths.

+If you identify your strengths, you will know what you are good at.

+Strengths may include your skills and/or attitudes and/or habits that you benefit from.

 You can use those gifts to serve others.

-- **Write down a list of your weaknesses.** Your weaknesses are challenges that can be overcome and will give you a glimpse of what you can do for others in the future.
+##Write down a list of your weaknesses.

+Your weaknesses are challenges that can be overcome and will give you a glimpse of what you can do for others in the future.

 I had bad communication skills, when I got good at speaking and sharing my message, I started teaching others to do the same in person and through my writing.

 Sharing about a weakness you overcome inspires other people to take action and improve their situation.

-- **Write down a list of accomplishments and things you are proud of**.
+## Write down a list of accomplishments and things you are proud of.

 Accomplishments tell us what we can do.

 Sometimes it mirrors personal achievement and sometimes it is a reflection of how blessed we are with skills and situations.

 Having a list reminds us that we can get things done.

 It enables us to believe that we can.

 When we believe our best performance is unleashed.

-- Work on making your list include at least ten items each.
+## Work on making your list include at least ten items each.

 Having the list improves your confidence and gives you a physical document of what you can do and what you can work on.

-- Write down the possibilities you see after completing the list.
+## Write down the possibilities you see after completing the list.

 Do you see a better future?

 After doing the exercise please share your experience in the comments below.